cnio-bu/beyondcell/tutorial/BCS_normalization/README.md

 `Cell_0001` has the minimum and `Cell_0002` and `Cell_0003` have the maximum standard deviation.

-Finally, we compute *f* and compare the raw and the normalised BCS.
+Finally, we compute *f* and compare the raw and the normalized BCS.

 ``` r
 stats_df <- stats_df %>% mutate(f = (sumexpr - sd)/(raw + sd))